 Factory workers: A Simple Formula for Employee Feedback

-How can you collect employee feedback from factory workers?
+How can you collect employee feedback to get happier factory workers?

-Asking employees to install a mood app on their personal phone might work for those reasonably happy at work.
+Asking staff to install a mood app on their personal phone might work for those reasonably happy at work.

 Others would give the are-you-insane? look (I’m visualizing how some colleagues at my previous workplaces would have reacted.
 It wouldn’t have been pretty ) .